jnand/cortland-guide/pages/crypto/volumes.md

 ![VeraCrypt](images/veracrypt-main.png)

-VeraCrypt has a wizard to help with the creation of new volumes.
+VeraCrypt has a wizard to help with creating new volumes.

 ![Hidden volume](images/veracrypt-wizard.png)

 ?> VeraCrypt supports plausible deniability by allowing a single "hidden volume" to be created within another volume.
-In addition, the Windows versions of VeraCrypt have the ability to create and run a hidden encrypted operating system whose existence may be denied.

 In this mode VeraCrypt will create two encryptions schemes with two different keys.
 In the event you're compelled to decrypt the volume you can supply the primary key.
 If **[properly maintained](https://www.veracrypt.fr/en/Security%20Requirements%20for%20Hidden%20Volumes.html)** the hidden second volume will appear as random empty space within the first.